 The American Heartland yields great rock musicians.
 Maybe it’s something in the water, or more likely, its the way Heartlanders experience life — raw and grounded.
 Newcomer Jared Deck is one of the most promising new Americana talents to emerge from that fertile musical ground.

-His sound bears a resemblance to the great Heartland rockers who came before him, namely Bob Seger and John Mellencamp.
+His sound bears a resemblance to the regional heavyweights who came before him, namely Bob Seger and John Mellencamp.
 However, Deck is on to something fresh, drawing from his generation’s wearisome experience of chasing the American dream.

-Although, Deck is not at the peak of his capabilities yet, but he shows tremendous potential.
-Texas legend Alejandro Escovedo has described him as a “powerful, beautiful voice.”
+Deck is not at the peak of his capabilities yet, but he shows tremendous potential.
+Texas music legend Alejandro Escovedo described him as a “powerful, beautiful voice.”
 Keep your eye on this Americana artist.
 His best has yet to come.

 He sounds like: A pupil of John Mellencamp and Bob Seger’s roadhouse-ready rock and roll.

-Key track: “17 Miles” a demonstration in Deck’s powerful voice and command as a rock singer.
+Key track: “17 Miles,” a demonstration of Deck’s powerful voice and command as a rock singer.